A NSW Government website

 Technical expertise needed

 Basic data literacy is needed to interpret the projections maps.
-Interested and engaged end-users can use the supporting information to help them interpret the maps.
+Engaged and practising end-users can use the supporting information to help them interpret the maps.
 All end-users can use the maps to get a quick understanding of projected climate change in different NSW regions.
 Consider your project needs and desired outcomes when choosing parameters such as climate variables, time periods and emissions scenarios.
 To use the GeoTIFF files, end-users will need expertise in mapping and GIS software.

 Uses